scottglazer/public-htpc/README.md

 MergerFS is used to pool multiple drives - that is, you can have multiple physical drives and have them appear as one giant drive consisting of the sum of the parts.
 MergerFS handles all the logical elements of this, so if a file is too big for one component drive, whatever doesn't fit will be saved to another.
 You will only see it as one file in the OS.
 More drives can be added at a later time and added to the pool without much effort.

+You will still need the vars file for the next step, but FSTAB must be configured before you make those edits, so leave it open in the editor for now.

 ##### FSTAB

-This requires a bit of setup outside the vars file as well - you need to edit your fstab entry to mount each drive first.
+This requires a bit of setup outside the vars file - you need to edit your fstab entry to mount each drive first.

 The vars file itself gives brief instructions in the comments, which I'll repeat here: